 ❔Commonly asked questions

 These waffles are naturally gluten-free, as chickpea flour is free from gluten.
-However, as cross-contamination might occur during processing, make sure to get certified gluten-free ones if you are sensitive to gluten.
+However, as cross-contamination might occur during processing, make sure to get chickpea flour that is certified gluten-free.

 🍽More chickpea flour recipes